top of page

 (12) Overcome the World

-The Bible prominently emphasizes the importance of overcoming the World (Jn 16:33; 1Jn 5:4; Col. 3:2).
+The Bible prominently emphasises the importance of overcoming the world (Jn 16:33; 1Jn 5:4; Col. 3:2).

 This world wants us to believe that we should take things into our own hands (cf. Gen. 3:1-24) and desire a (centralised) hierarchical working model of the kingdom of God in this present age.